-- 1. Attach the rubber feet to the recessed areas on the bottom of the Switch. - Place the Switch on a desktop near an AC power source. - 3.
-Keep enough ventilation space for the Switch and check the environmental restrictions mentioned in "Appendix D: Specifications" as you are placing the Switch - 4.
-Connect the Switch to network devices according to the Hardware Installation instructions below.
+- Attach the rubber feet to the recessed areas on the bottom of the Switch. - 2.
+Place the Switch on a desktop near an AC power source. - 3.
+Keep enough ventilation space for the Switch and check the environmental restrictions mentioned in the specifications. - 4.
+Proceed to the section, "Connecting the Switch."